aai-institute/pyDVL/docs/value/semi-values.md

     iterating over a permutation.
 This doubles the computation requirements (and slightly increases variance) when using permutation sampling, unless [the cache](getting-started/installation.md#setting-up-the-cache) is enabled.
-    In addition,
+    In addition, as mentioned above,
     [truncation policies][pydvl.value.shapley.truncated.TruncationPolicy] are
-    not supported for in this generic implementation (as of v0.7.0).
+    not supported by this generic implementation (as of v0.7.0).
 For these reasons it is preferable to use
     [compute_shapley_values][pydvl.value.shapley.common.compute_shapley_values]
     whenever not computing other semi-values.